gitrdm/prolog_scripting/README.md

 | Go API      | 😻 `database/sql`-like | original        | original        |
 | Declarative | ✅                     | ❌              | ❌              |
 | Sandboxing  | ✅                     | ❌              | ✅              |

+## Thread-Safety

+`ichiban/prolog` supports safe concurrent execution of queries.
+You can run multiple queries simultaneously using either:

+- **Shared VM mode:** A single `*Interpreter` instance with fine-grained locking for efficient resource sharing.
+- **Per-request clones:** Use `VM.Clone()` to create lightweight copies for each request, ensuring complete isolation.

+Both modes pass `go test -race` and are suitable for production use.
+See `THREAD-SAFETY.md` for detailed concurrency guarantees and lock ordering rules.

 ## Getting started